 The Commission's mandate is: 'to reduce, and support the reduction of, prudential risk in the financial services sector and the maintenance of financial stability in the Bailiwick and take such steps as the Commission considers appropriate to support this elsewhere'.

-To achieve this mandate, the Director of Financial Stability is tasked to:
+To achieve this mandate, the Director of Risk and Financial Stability is tasked to:

 provide oversight and assessment of risks to Guernsey’s financial stability;